callistac/GCP-Mini-App-Engine/README.md

 # GCP-Mini-App-Engine
-App Engine Project created to study for the Google Associate Cloud Engineer certification
+App Engine Project created to study for the Google Associate Cloud Engineer certification.

+There are two different types of environments for app engine: flexible and standard.
+Please see this [documentation](https://cloud.google.com/appengine/docs/the-appengine-environments) for their differences.

 # [GCP App Engine Documentation](https://cloud.google.com/python/django/appengine)
 Each GCP project can be associated with one App Engine project.
 Make sure app engine is initalized by running `gcloud app create` (which will require you to select your preferred region).